gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    DTLS 1.3 comes with a large number of significant changes.

    *  Renegotiations are not supported and instead partly replaced by KeyUpdates.
-The number of KeyUpdates is limited to 2^48.
+The number of KeyUpdates is limited to 2<sup>48</sup>.

    *  Strict AEAD significantly limits on how much many packets can be sent before rekeying.

+   Many applications using DTLS/SCTP are of semi-permanent nature.
+   Semi-permanent term comes from telecom and referres to connections that start at a certain time and are never closed.
-   Many applications using DTLS/SCTP are of semi-permanent nature and use SCTP associations with expected lifetimes of months or even years, and where there is a significant cost of bringing down the SCTP association in order to restart it.
-Such DTLS/SCTP usages that
+   Semi-permanent connections use SCTP associations with expected lifetimes of months or even years where there is a significant cost for bringing them down in order to restart it.
-   need:
+   Such DTLS/SCTP usages that need:

    *  Periodic re-authentication and transfer of revocation information of both endpoints (not only the DTLS client).